Measures of complexity and entanglement in fermionic many-body systems: Conclusions

 where the central potential $V$ and the pairing field $\Delta$ have spherical symmetry, and $V_{so}$ is an appropriate single-particle spin-orbit potential.
-The generation of sufficiently large sets of canonical wave functions, or natural orbitals, with exact quantum numbers $njlm$, in the case of spherical symmetry, is numerically cheap and the set can be adapted for all problems studied in Refs.~\cite{Stoitsov:1993,Reinhard:1999,Dobaczewski:1996,Tajima:2004, Tichai:2019,Robin:2021,Hoppe:2021,Fasano:2022,Chen:2022,Hu:2022,Hagen:2022, Kortelainen:2022,Tichai:2022}.
-Unlike the sets of natural orbitals used so far in these papers, the sets we discussed here are much more accurate (no negative canonical occupation probabilities), can be generated easily with the expected spherical symmetry, and their quality can be easily improved during the calculations by adapting the properties of the potentials $V, V_{so}$, and $\Delta$ to ensure high accuracy within a relatively small size basis set.
-A particular aspect which we observed is that the canonical wave functions $\phi_k(\xi)$ depend relatively weakly on the magnitude of the pairing field $\Delta$ and the normal number density $n(\xi,\zeta)$ is weakly affected if the chemical potential is kept constant.
-The canonical wave functions/natural orbitals appear to have similar properties to the eigenfunctions of a Sturm-Liouville problem
+The generation of sufficiently large sets of canonical wave functions, or natural orbitals, with exact quantum numbers $njlm$, in the case of spherical symmetry, is numerically cheap and the set can be adapted for the problems studied in Refs.~\cite{Stoitsov:1993,Reinhard:1999,Dobaczewski:1996,Tajima:2004, Tichai:2019,Robin:2021,Hoppe:2021,Fasano:2022,Chen:2022,Hu:2022,Hagen:2022, Kortelainen:2022,Tichai:2022}.
+Unlike the sets of natural orbitals used in these papers, and many similar studies in atomic physics and chemistry calculations, the sets we discussed here are accurate, have no negative canonical occupation probabilities, as they should, can be generated easily with the expected spherical symmetry, and their quality can be easily improved during the calculations by adapting the properties of the potentials $V, V_{so}$, $\mu$, and $\Delta$ to ensure high accuracy within a relatively small size basis set.
+A particular aspect which we observed is that the canonical wave functions $\phi_k(\xi)$ depend very weakly on the magnitude of the pairing field $\Delta$.

-where $V_0(\xi)$ and $V(\xi)$ are two potentials.
-The eigenfunctions $\psi_k(\xi)$ have the same asymptotic behavior, controlled by the chemical potential $\mu$, but a different type of normalization